solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 - [What is Azure Load Testing?](https://learn.microsoft.com/azure/load-testing/overview-what-is-azure-load-testing?wt.mc_id=loadtesting_acompara4_webpage_cnl)

-Testing your applications after they have been deployed to an existing or a new environment is a vital step in the development cycle.
+Testing applications after they have been deployed to an existing or a new environment is a vital step in the development cycle.
 It could prevent unwanted downtime or lost of application functionality.

 ### Checklist

 - Perform functional testing on applications and databases.
 - Perform performance testing on applications and databases.
 - Utilize industry standard tools and benchmarks to ensure accurate and comparable results.
-- Integrate reporting tools such as Azure Monitor, Grafana or Prometheus into your testing suites.
+- Integrate reporting tools such as Azure Monitor, Grafana or Prometheus into testing suites.

 ## Performance

 After organizations migrate their PostgreSQL workloads to Azure, they unlock turnkey performance monitoring solutions, scalability, and the benefits of Azure's global footprint.
 Operation teams must establish performance baselines before fine-tuning their PostgreSQL instances to ensure that changes, especially those that require application downtime, are worth doing.
-If you can, **simulate your workload in a test environment** and make adjustments in test before implementing changes in a production environment.
+When possible, **simulate your workload in a test environment** and make adjustments in test before implementing changes in a production environment.

-Before jumping into specific and time consuming performance enhancements/investigation, there are some general tips that can improve performance in your environment that this section will explore.
+Before jumping into specific and time consuming performance enhancements/investigation, there are some general tips that can improve performance in the environment that this section will explore.

 ### General performance tips

-The following are some basic tips for how to increase or ensure the performance of your Azure Database for PostgreSQL Flexible Server applications and database workloads:
+The following are some basic tips for how to increase or ensure the performance of Azure Database for PostgreSQL Flexible Server applications and database workloads:

 - Ensure the input/output operations per second (IOPS) are sufficient for the application needs.
 Keep the IO latency low.
 - Create and tune the table indexes.
 Avoid full table scans.
 - Performance regular database maintenance.
 - Make sure the application/clients (e.g. App Service) are physically located as close as possible to the database.
 Reduce network latency.
-- Use accelerated networking for the application server if you use a Azure virtual machine, Azure Kubernetes, or App Services.
+- Use accelerated networking for the application server when using an Azure virtual machine, Azure Kubernetes, or App Services.
 - Use connection pooling when possible.
 Avoid creating new connections for each application request.
-Balance your workload to multiple read replicas as demand requires without any changes in application code.
+Balance workloads with multiple read replicas as demand requires without any changes in application code.
 - Set timeouts when creating transactions.
 - Set up a read replica for read-only queries and analytics.
 - Consider using query caching solution like Heimdall Data Proxy.
 Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.
-- Temporarily scale your Azure Database for PostgreSQL Flexible Server resources for taxing tasks.
-Once your task is complete, scale it down.
+- Temporarily scale Azure Database for PostgreSQL Flexible Server resources for taxing tasks.
+Once the tasks are complete, scale it down.
 After developers benchmark their PostgreSQL Flexible Server workloads, they can tune server parameters, scale compute tiers, and optimize their application containers to improve performance.
 Through Azure Monitor and KQL queries, teams monitor the performance of their workloads.

 ### Summary + Checklist